brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3965
 The Buddha calls the jhānas the “footsteps of the Tathāgata” (MN 27.19–22) and shows them to be precursors of the bliss of Nibbāna that lies at the end of the training.

+- Highlight(pink) - Location 4326
+This too, brahmin, is called a footprint of the Tathāgata … but a noble disciple does not yet come to the conclusion: ‘The Blessed One is perfectly enlightened.…’
+(Majjhima Nikaya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 3967
 From the fourth jhāna three alternative lines of further development become possible.

 - Highlight(pink) - Location 3968
-four meditative states that continue the mental unification established by the jhānas.
+first line: four meditative states that continue the mental unification established by the jhānas.
 These states, described as “the liberations that are peaceful and formless,” are further refinements of concentration.

 - Highlight(pink) - Location 3969
 Distinguished from the jhānas by their transcendence of the subtle mental image that serves as the object in the jhānas, they are named the base of the infinity of space, the base of the infinity of consciousness, the base of nothingness, and the base of neither-perception-nor-nonperception.

-= Highlight(pink) - Location 3972
+-  Highlight(pink) - Location 3972
 A second line of development is the acquisition of supernormal knowledge.

 - Highlight(pink) - Location 3972